onelone852/HTOML/README.md

 # HTOML

-**HTOML**, also known as HyperText Obvious Language, is a translator that translate valid TOML file to HTML.
+**HTOML**, also known as HyperText Obvious Language, is a translator written in Rust that translate valid TOML file to HTML.
 This project is in development and also not production-ready.

 ## Getting started